 Dear Secretary Kerry:

 The Institute for 21st Century Energy (Energy Institute) is an affiliate of the United States Chamber of Commerce, the world’s largest business federation representing the interests of more than 3 million businesses of all sizes, sectors, and regions, as well as state and local chambers and industry associations, and dedicated to promoting, protecting, and defending America’s free enterprise system.
-The Energy Institute believes that construction of TransCanada’s Keystone XL (KXL) pipeline project is in our nation’s best interest, and is pleased to submit these comments supporting TransCanada’s Keystone XL (KXL) pipeline project and the findings of the Final Supplemental Environmental Impact Statement (FSEIS) published in January 2014.
+The Energy Institute believes that construction of TransCanada’s Keystone XL (KXL) pipeline project is in our nation’s best interest, and is pleased to submit these comments supporting TransCanada’s Keystone XL (KXL) pipeline project and the findings of the draft Supplemental Environmental Impact Statement (DSEIS) published in March 2013.

-The majority of the KXL project has been under review for over five years, taking into consideration comments and information collected through multiple hearings, comments periods, and interagency processes.
+The majority of the KXL project has been under review for close to five years, taking into consideration comments and information collected through multiple hearings, comments periods, and interagency processes.
 Public citizens, governments, Tribal governments, and non-governmental organizations have all taken part in the review process.
-This critical project will help enhance American energy security and create much needed jobs and investment, and should be approved as soon as possible.
+It is more than time to move forward, grant the Presidential Permit and allow KXL construction to begin.